marnieb12/Hollywood-Movies-R-Studio-and-Power-BI-Project/README.md

 ---
 ## Reflection 🌟

-Looking back on this project, I’ve realized how much I’ve grown as a budding data analyst.
+Looking back on this project, I’ve realised how much I’ve grown as a budding data analyst.

 - **Biggest Challenge:** Learning to clean messy data was both frustrating and rewarding—it taught me patience and attention to detail.
 - **Biggest Win:** Seeing my Power BI dashboard come to life was a "wow" moment.
 It made all the effort worthwhile. 🎉